rjasi/python-cheatsheet/README.md

 Unlike online docs and other sites, I don't bloat it with too many examples or long explanations.
 Web pages are also distracting.
 Short sweet and simple.

 Each group of tips has its own folder

+#TODO
+Add a jupyter notebooks for all code samples